article banner (priority)

 Summary

-I hope now you have a clear picture of how suspension works from the user’s point of view.
-It is important, and we will see it throughout the book.
-It is also practical, as now you can take callback functions and make them suspending functions.
-If you are like me and like to know exactly how things work, you are likely still wondering about how it is implemented.
+I hope now you have a clear picture of how suspension works from the user's point of view.
+It is important, as we will build on top of that throughout the book.
+You also learned some practical patterns, like how to turn callback functions into suspending functions.
+If you are like me and like to know exactly how things work, you are likely still wondering about how suspension is implemented.
 If you're curious about this, it will be covered in the next chapter.
 If you don't feel you need to know, just skip it.
 It is not very practical, it just reveals the magic of Kotlin coroutines.

 2: